isidorocotugno5P/projectone/README.md

 ![Responsive Mockup](assets/images/readme-media/responsive-design.png)

+## User Stories

+1. Responsive Website & Easy Access to Key Pages

+    - User Story: As a first-time visitor to the website I need a simple layout allowing me to access all key pages, making sure all relevant information is readily available without much effort.

+    - Acceptance Critera

+        * Site layout and navigation is intuitive, allowing easy access to key pages and sections.
+        * The website adapts for mobile, tablet, and desktop and is fully reponsive for all screen sizes.
+        * Adapting features for the majority of the population

+    - Key Tasks

+        * Implement responsive design for all screen sizes for accessibility on multiple screen sizes.
+        * Ensure key pages are easily accessible on navigation bar or homepage site.
+        * Use clean practices to ensure professional and seemless website layout.

+2. Interactive Menu with Limited-Time Specials

+    - User Story: As an interested customer I want to know current offers, specials, pricing, and any information relevant to the food available depicted in an appetizing and intriguing manner.

+    - Acceptance Criteria

+        * A carousel on the homepage showcasing the current curries available.
+        * The "Menu" page is organized into categories (Curries, Shareables, Sides) with pricing and spice level indicators.
+        * Monthly or limited-time specials are highlighted on the homepage and menu page.

+    - Key Tasks

+        * Design and implement a homepage carousel displaying current menu items.
+        * Create a well-structured menu page with clear categories and colorful item details.
+        * Highlight special offers and integrate them into the homepage.

+3. Merchandise Display for CurryHouse Fans

+    - User Story: As a loyal and returning customer I want to be able to support my local CurryHouse by purchasing branded merchandise that aids the restaurant in marketing through exxlusive promo products.

+    - Acceptance Criteria

+        * A "Merch" section that is featured on the homepage with a sample image of the merch as a bundle.
+        * Easy access to the merch page from the homepage.
+        * A simple layout of the merch for effective overview with the possibility to check availability on individual items.
+        * The option of signing onto the newsletter for notification upon receiving new merchandise.

+    - Key Tasks

+        * Create a merch section on the homepage to attract loyal customers and interested parties, include a button that leads right to the merch page.
+        * Implement a dedicated merch page with clear product images and descriptions, as well as stock availability.
+        * Adding a subscription form to the newsletter, if items have been sold out.

+4. Newsletter Signup for Restaurant Updates

+    - User Story: As an interested returning customer, I want to easily subscribe to the CurryHouse newsletter, so I can receive updates about new menu items, promotions, and events.

+    - Acceptance Criteria

+        * A simple email subscription form is available on the homepage and merch page.
+        * Upon sign-up, users receive a confirmation that they are added to the mailing list.

+    - Key Tasks

+        * Design a newsletter signup form that pops up as a modal on screen.
+        * Integrate the form with an email marketing service (e.g., Mailchimp). - yet to learn
+        * Display a success message after subscription.

+5. Social Media Links & Contact Information

+    - User Story: As a customer, I want easy access to CurryHouse’s social media and contact details, so I can contact the restaurant for reservations, requests, etc.

+    - Acceptance Critera

+        * The large and visible footer contains links to CurryHouse’s social media profiles, attracting most customers to these links rather than the contact page.
+        * The Contact page includes a Google Maps embed, address, and phone number.

+    - Key Tasks

+        * Ensure the Contact page includes a map, clickable phone number, and address.
+        * Make footer large and visually attention grabbing at the bottom of every page, possibly with a call-to-action.
+        * Ensure footer has opposing color scheme to stand out from the rest of website.

 ## Features

 This section will include the features of this CurryHouse project and how they effectively aided in achieving all goals.